Sayed-Husain/Image-Classification-Projects/README.md

 ## Dog Vision

-My First TensorFlow Project that I made from scratch (no prefills, no copy pasting).

 In this notebook, I made a computer vision neural networks to build an image classification model capable of predicting over 100 different dog breeds.